 On the way to work one very cold morning, Pastry Chef Phyllis crafted the concept of this heavenly signature breakfast dish.
+USA Today featured this recipe as one of “Six Award Winning Breakfasts”.
 This hearty, delicious, yet unique winter dish is a huge hit!
 It became so popular, we made a recipe video to share with Rabbit Hill Inn guests.
 By eliminating the bacon, it makes a great vegetarian breakfast dish.

 Ingredients: Yields 4 – 6 servings